NVIDIA-Omniverse/kit-extension-template-cpp/README.md

 Extensive documentation detailing what extensions are and how they work can be found [here](https://docs.omniverse.nvidia.com/py/kit/docs/guide/extensions.html).

+## Prerequisites and Environment Setup

+Please see [Kit App Template Prerequisites](https://gitlab-master.nvidia.com/omniverse/kit-github/kit-app-template#prerequisites-and-environment-setup) for the latest information on general Kit prerequisites and environment setup.

+Please see [Windows Developer Configuration](https://gitlab-master.nvidia.com/omniverse/kit-github/kit-app-template/-/blob/main/readme-assets/additional-docs/windows_developer_configuration.md#microsoft-visual-studio-and-windows-sdk-setup) for the latest information on Windows specific setup.

 ## Getting Started

 1. Clone the [GitHub repo](https://github.com/NVIDIA-Omniverse/kit-extension-template-cpp) to your local machine.
 2. Open a command prompt and navigate to the root of your cloned repo.
-3. Run `build.bat` to bootstrap your dev environment and build the example extensions.
+3. Run `./build.bat` on Windows or `./build.sh package` on Linux to bootstrap your dev environment and build the example extensions.
-4. Run `_build\{platform}\release\omni.app.example.extension_browser.bat` to open an example kit application.
+4. Run `./_build\{platform}\release\omni.app.example.extension_browser.bat|.sh` to open an example kit application.
-    - Run `omni.app.example.viewport.bat` instead if you want the renderer and main viewport to be enabled.
+    - Run `omni.app.example.viewport.bat|.sh` instead if you want the renderer and main viewport to be enabled.
-    - Run `omni.app.kit.dev.bat` instead if you want the full kit developer experience to be enabled.
+    - Run `omni.app.kit.dev.bat|.sh` instead if you want the full kit developer experience to be enabled.
 5. From the menu, select `Window->Extensions` to open the extension browser window.
 6. Enter `omni.example.cpp` in the search bar at the top of the extension browser window to view the example extensions included with this repo.